wright1/spellchecker/README.md

 - enter `npm i` in command line
 - enter `npm run dev` in the command line
 - enter `localhost:4000` into your web browswer

+## User Journey

+- User goes to page enters first letter of spell into the searchbar a list of options appear.
+- User clicks on the relevant option, the selected option appears in the searchbar.
+- User clicks on the enter button a small description of spell appears beneath the search bar.